segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 There are four roles which Data Lakes assigns during set up:

-1. **`segment-datalake-iam-role`** - This is the role that Segment assumes to access S3, Glue and the EMR cluster.
+- **`segment-datalake-iam-role`** - This is the role that Segment assumes to access S3, Glue and the EMR cluster.
 It allows Segment access to:
   - Get, create, delete access to the Glue catalog.
 Note that this does not provide access to Glue ETL or Glue crawlers.
   - Access only to the specific S3 bucket used for Data Lakes.
   - EMR access only to the clusters having the `vendor=segment` tag

-2. **`segment_emr_service_role`** - Restricted role that can only be assumed by the EMR service.
-This is set up based on [AWS best practices] (/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-role.html).
+- **`segment_emr_service_role`** - Restricted role that can only be assumed by the EMR service.
+This is set up based on [AWS best practices](/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-role.html).

-3. **`segment_emr_instance_profile_role`** - Role that is assumed by the applications running on the EMR cluster.
-Based on [AWS best practices] (/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-role-for-ec2.html), it allows Segment access to:
+- **`segment_emr_instance_profile_role`** - Role that is assumed by the applications running on the EMR cluster.
+Based on [AWS best practices](/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-role-for-ec2.html), it allows Segment access to:
   - Get, create, delete access to the Glue catalog.
 Note that this does not provide access to Glue ETL or Glue crawlers.
   - Access only to the specific S3 bucket used for Data Lakes.

-4. **`segment_emr_autoscaling_role`** - Restricted role that can only be assumed by EMR and EC2.
-This is set up based on [AWS best practices] (/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-role-automatic-scaling.html).
+- **`segment_emr_autoscaling_role`** - Restricted role that can only be assumed by EMR and EC2.
+This is set up based on [AWS best practices](/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-role-automatic-scaling.html).

-##### Why isn’t the creation of a S3 bucket included in the Data Lakes Terraform repo?
+##### Why doesn't the Data Lakes Terraform module create an S3 bucket?

-The Data Lakes set up doesn't require the creation of a new S3 bucket to provide you with flexibility to re-use an existing bucket for Data Lakes.
+The module doesn't create a new S3 bucket so you can re-use an existing bucket for your Data Lakes.

 ##### Does my S3 bucket need to be in the same region as the other infrastructure?

-Yes, the S3 bucket and the EMR cluster are required to be in the same region.
+Yes, the S3 bucket and the EMR cluster must be in the same region.

 ##### How do I connect a new source to Data Lakes?